ianperrin/MMM-Formula1/README.md

 ## Thanks

-ianperrin first version which lead to this version
+- ianperrins first version which lead to this version
   - removed f1api from the package.json and rewrote node_helper
   - removed dev tools
   - rewrote nunjucks template to support different display options
-- removed ical dependency and possibility show calendar. default upcomming weekend and next race track layouts by F1laps for the track vectors ergast api for the data (btw ergast announced 2024 to be the last year of service)
+  - removed ical dependency and possibility to use magicmirror calendar.
+The default upcomming weekend and next race are shown in what used to be the standing module
+- track layouts by F1laps for the track vectors
+  - found here on github
+- ergast api for the data
+  - btw ergast announced 2024 to be the last year of service)